 What an empowering message!

-To sum up, Designing with Climate in Mind (opened in a new window/tab) has been for me an incredible source of inspiration, both from a technical and personal point of view.
+To sum it all up, Designing with Climate in Mind (opened in a new window/tab) has been a thought-provoking and inspiring resource for me.

 This article is an editorial collaboration with Designing with Climate in Mind.